mahlberg-lab/clic-legacy/docs/admin.rst

 =======================

-For the deployment of CLiC we heavily rely on Docker.
-This has several benefits: it packages all the dependencies of CLiC together in a simple image and it makes a deployment much faster and possible on many different platforms.
+For the deployment of CLiC we rely on Docker.
+This has several benefits: it packages all the dependencies of CLiC together in a simple image and it makes a deployment much faster and platform-independent.

 Installing CLiC on your own server
 ----------------------------------